apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.5.x/migration-guide/migration-to-classic.md

 The following table provides some migration recipes from HttpClient 4.x to HttpClient 5.x classic APIs.

+**Note:** the list of recipes is by no means complete and users are encouraged to contribute other recipes based on their experience.

 | HttpClient 4.x                                                                                              | HttpClient 5.x                                                                                                                                                                                                                              |
 |-------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `BasicHttpContext`                                                                                          | `HttpCoreContext`/ `HttpClientContext`                                                                                                                                                                                                      |